webexone/webexone.github.io/_pages/ReportingExperience.md

 ## Pre-Requisites

-1. Ensure that you have received your tenant login credentials from the Lab proctors.
+1. Ensure that you have received your tenant login credentials (Administrator, Supervisor and Agent)from the Lab proctors.
-2. Make sure you are able to login into Administrator Portal & Analyzer.
-3. For this Lab, Part 1 and 2 already have historical data created to capture the key insights.
+2. In this Lab, Part 1 and 2 already have historical data created to capture the key insights, hence no need to login Agent or make calls.
-4. In Part 3, we will look into some Realtime data insights for which make sure you can login your agent and make a call according to the steps below.
+3. In Part 3, we will look into some Realtime data insights for which make sure you can login your supervisor-agent and able to make calls and receive.

-**You Will Need**

-1. **One additional device** (like your personal phone) to test inbound calls to the Webex Contact Center.
-You can use your cell phone for this purpose.

-- Administrator credentials for the Control Hub: [admin.webex.com](https://admin.webex.com).
-- Agent Login Credentials for the Agent Desktop: [desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com).

-1. The items listed below have been pre-configured for you:

 - Agent and Supervisor user accounts are configured and ready for logins.
-- You can access the Agent Desktop via the URL: [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com).
 - As an agent, you're associated with two teams—designated by your Attendee ID—as "Team1" and "Team2".

 	Example:

 	> If your attendee ID is 100:
 	>
 	> 100_Team1
 	>
 	> 100_Team2

-1. Agents will use browsers for voice calls using WebRTC (Web Real-time Communication) endpoints.
-Additionally, Webex Calling extensions have been assigned to users (both agents and supervisors) to facilitate alternate device experiences.
-Webex Contact Center agents and supervisors can opt for any mix of these devices, encompassing PSTN endpoints and mobile phones.
+	**You Will Need**  **One additional device** (like your personal phone) to test inbound calls to the Webex Contact Center.
+You can use your cell phone for this purpose.

-2. A preset inbound Voice flow is available for test calls.
+5. A preset inbound Voice flow is available for test calls.

 ## Lab Configuration